You are here

 Reporting Considerations

-Resident/partnering districts remain accountable for their students attending the charter school.
+Partnering districts remain accountable for their students attending the charter school.

 • The district report card for the participating district is comprised of all students in the district, i.e., it will include the students attending the consortium charter school.
 The students from participating districts are included in their district’s report card.

-• Students are enrolled into the virtual charter school and not just receiving services from a third-party vendor.
+• Students are enrolled into the charter school and not just receiving services from a third-party vendor.

 • School codes will be established for the school in each consortium district.
 The school will appear as a school option in each consortium district in WISEdata, DPI directory, etc.